 Tomatoes can be classified several ways but usually fall into determinate and indeterminate varieties.
 Determinate varieties grow to a certain height and produce fruit for one cycle; indeterminate varieties require staking and grow throughout the season.
 Commercially, both determinate and indeterminate varieties are used.

-Cultivars for greenhouse use tend to be specifically bred and of a heartier nature for indoor growth, due to reductions (15 to 20%) in light from outdoor counterparts, with some seeds tailored to geographic locations given seasonal light availability.
-Higher-tech greenhouses regulate light for optimal growing conditions.
+Cultivars for greenhouses tend to be specifically bred and of a heartier nature due to reductions (15 to 20%) in light and with some seeds tailored to geographic location.
 Target harvests can range from 25 to 45 pounds of fruit per plant during a 10- to 12-month growing season.

 The USDA categorizes tomatoes as greenhouse, fresh, cherry, or on-the-vine.